 ‘Following what happened at Grenfell Tower we looked at how to get patients evacuated from the building and this now needs to be looked at in a completely different light, we just cannot get them out quick enough if a fire were to happen.
 Keeping patients in the unit while we fix the problem is not a possibility for us’.

-In November 2017, the hospital’s main building was handed an enforcement notice by Oxfordshire Fire and Rescue Service (OFRS) due to a ‘catalogue of fire safety deficiencies’ after an inspection.
-This had established deficiencies on the bottom level of the building including damaged fire doors, breaches requiring repair to fire stopping around services and cables passing through walls, and unauthorised temporary storage.
+, a ‘catalogue of fire safety deficiencies’ had been identified, with the bottom level of the building featuring damaged fire doors, breaches requiring repair to fire stopping around services and cables passing through walls, and unauthorised temporary storage.

-OFRS gave OUH until January 2018 to undertake that work, with the hospital agreeing to a plan of works and appointing two further fire safety roles.
+The hospital agreed a plan of works and appointing two further fire safety roles.
 At that point, in regards to the trauma unit, OUH had ‘no further update’ on the progress of work to rectify fire safety issues, and Oxford Mail has now reported that the work is still ‘yet to begin’, nearly 18 months after the unit closed.

 In turn, OUH chiefs had said that a timetable and costs to ‘set right’ combustible cladding and other issues ‘won’t be known’ until August 2019, though they had thought that wards on the upper floors would only have been closed for around 12 months.
 In reality, it has ‘still not worked out what needs to be done to improve fire safety’, with chief finance officer Jason Dorsett admitting that costs would be ‘substantial’.